vwesterlund/ML-For-Beginners/2-Regression/4-Logistic/README.md

    print('Accuracy: ', accuracy_score(y_test, predictions))
    ```

-   Take a look at your model's scoreboard.
+   Take a look at your model's scoreboard (revisit [Logistic Regression Evaluation for a refrsher](https://madewithml.com/courses/foundations/logistic-regression/#evaluation_1 "Precision, recall, etc")).
 It's not too bad, considering you have only about 1000 rows of data:

    ```output
                       precision    recall  f1-score   support